 General Cybercrime Statistics, Scope and Frequency

-1. In 2018, almost 700 million people were victims of some type of cybercrime
+1. In 2018, almost 700 million people were victims of some type of cybercrime.

-2. Cybercriminals generate revenues of $1.5 TRILLION annually
+2. Cybercriminals generate revenues of $1.5 TRILLION annually.

-The people behind recent cybercrimes no longer fit the stereotypical idea of a kid in a hoodie operating from his mom’s basement, at least not entirely.
+The people behind recent cybercrimes no longer fit the stereotypical idea of a kid in a hoodie operating from his mom’s basement…at least not entirely.
 Today, we are up against organized crime, a professionalized underground industry that pays off big time.

-3. Cybercrime will cost $6 trillion annually by 2021
+3. Cybercrime will cost $6 trillion annually by 2021.

-As if the previous information wasn’t bad enough, it appears that the damages and thus security demands on a global scale are only going to continue to grow, according to the Official 2019 Annual Cybercrime Report by Cybersecurity Ventures.
+As if the previous information wasn’t bad enough, it appears that the damage and thus security demands on a global scale are only going to continue to grow, according to the Official 2019 Annual Cybercrime Report by Cybersecurity Ventures.

-4. Businesses face attacks as many as 16,856 times per year
+4. Businesses face attacks as many as 16,856 times per year.

 A natural person is not the only victim of cybercrime – many companies, usually small to midsized ones, have to face up to increasing data breach or denial of service risks.
 This can answer questions about how many cybercrimes are committed each year.
 Companies can lose a significant amount of money in lawsuits and permanently damage their clients’ trust.

-5. At least 1.7 times per week, cybercrimes work and damage targets
+5. At least 1.7 times per week, cybercrimes work and damage targets.

 Cyber criminals know that not all attacks get through, so they will often play the numbers, even the ones who do more research and commit more targeted crimes.
 This seemingly small percentage of successful hacks still generates a large amount of disruption.
 As cybercrime is becoming more sophisticated, targeted attacks are more and more common, and the success rates are rising.

-6. 46 attacks are suffered per day, or two every hour
+6. 46 attacks are suffered per day, or two every hour.

 The type of attacks in this stat vary a great deal.
 We’re talking about malware, viruses, attempts at identity theft, and even hijacking computers.
 These attacks also vary depending on the country, so answering the question of how many cyber attacks happen per day is no easy task.

-7. It takes 196 days, on average, for a company to even realize it’s been hacked
+7. It takes 196 days, on average, for a company to even realize it’s been hacked.

 That’s one of the most frightening cybersecurity statistics in 2018, since criminals can mess around with your confidential data for months on end before you even notice something’s wrong, and start fixing the damage.

-8. 57.24% of computers in China are infected by malware
+8. 57.24% of computers in China are infected by malware.

 China is the country with the highest rate of infected computers in the world, which does suggest to a degree that China is primarily the victim, not the perpetrator of cybercrime.

-9. Taiwan has a 49.19% of malware-ridden PC victims
+9. Taiwan has a 49.19% of malware-ridden PC victims.

 For Taiwan, the second country in the world most affected by attacks, this undeniable threat is both increasingly dangerous, and a good opportunity for building new lines of business.

-10. Turkey is the second runner-up, with 42.52% computers infected
+10. Turkey is the second runner-up, with 42.52% of computers infected.

 Types of Cybercrime

-The most common cyber crimes experienced by consumers or someone they know include:
+The most common cybercrimes experienced by consumers or someone they know include:

 11. 53% Getting infected by a virus or some other security threat

-This could lead to software and even hardware failure, identity or personal information theft or nothing at all, no visible damage.
-Even then, a Trojan could even make your device a zombie server sending out spam, consuming your network and internet resources.
+This could lead to software and even hardware failure, identity or personal information theft or nothing at all, with no visible damage.
+Even then, a Trojan could make your device a zombie server sending out spam, consuming your network and internet resources.

 12. 38% Credit or debit card fraud

-Where a person steals your card information and then uses it to gain access to cards and bank accounts.
+This is when a person steals your card information and then uses it to gain access to cards and bank accounts.
 Even as banks try hard to make some types of attacks more difficult, criminals still turn a profit, and everyone needs to stay tuned to the new developments.

 13. 34% Stolen account password

 Your password is a part of authentication, a secret only you are authorized to know, that helps you access a system.
-Using upper and lowercase letters along with numbers and some symbols is one way to fight brute force attacks, but this confidential information is still often stored and easily accessible in poorly protected devices.
+Using upper and lowercase letters along with numbers and some symbols is one way to fight brute force attacks, but this confidential information is still often stored and easily accessible on poorly protected devices.

-14. (34%) Email or social media hacking
+14. 34% Email or social media hacking

 Once you’ve been hacked on a social media channel, the attacker will observe communication and use this insight to access other accounts for further criminal actions.
-This is usually done for financial gain – asking a bank to transfer money, and/or causing emotional damage, in case of extortion.
+This is usually done for financial gain – asking a bank to transfer money, and/or causing emotional damage, in the case of extortion.

 15. 33% Online shopping scams